FAQs – Paramedic Program

 Students will be required to pass an online CBT test during Phase 3 to be course completed.

-Students who fail out of any portion of the class will be required to re-start the program from the beginning or challenge the re-entry process.
+Students who fail out of any portion of the class will be required to challenge the re-entry process.
 It is important that a student gains an understanding and comprehends the material before they are allowed to move forward to the next Phase.

 It is our goal to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.